 Organizational behavior is an interesting study among activists and volunteers who work together to improve the quality of life among oppressed groups.
 Members serving on committees, who are blind-sighted by hidden agendas, not privy to all information or proposed changes, are in danger of falling victim to the very facet which they vow to eliminate; oppression.
 Distrust sets in among members who now find themselves, victimized; triggering dysfunction and obstructing the fluidity of the process.
 When a proposal to restructure the organizational reportingis presented as something which was suggested in prior months, with self-assigned roles and activities, a heightened sense of awareness among the oppressed members ensues and without any words exchanged, the dynamics within the group change.

-I am referring to the process of a Jacksonville’s committee whose members were intent to see to it that the HRO would pass at the local level without any assistance by outside groups, whose individuals are accustomed to working with political agendas, but were asked to take a back seat.
-Rumors flew throughout the community and tensions escalated.
+I am referring to the process of a Jacksonville’s committee whose members were intent on seeing to it that the HRO would pass at the local level without any assistance by outside groups, whose individuals are accustomed to working with political agendas but were asked to take a back seat.
+Rumors flew throughout the community, and tensions escalated.
 Questions from community members were “Why a large organization, such as Equality Florida, would not be invited to the table and take a position at the forefront of the process?”
-The general consensus among the LGBT public was that the right hand did not know what the left was doing and that they could have benefitted from outside support.
+The consensus among the LGBT public was that the right hand did not know what the left was doing and could have benefitted from outside support.
 Others argued that the changes needed to be done at the local level without outside assistance.
 Who was in charge?
-No one really knew, but some of the individuals in the LGBT community surmised that it was a selective group of individuals who were viewed as secretive and not willing to freely disclose matters.
-While the new members are assured that any future process will be transparent, validation and accountability are going to be put through a Litmus test.
+No one knew, but some of the individuals in the LGBT community surmised that it was a selective group of individuals who were viewed as secretive and unwilling to freely disclose matters.
+While the new members are assured that any future process will be transparent, validation and accountability will be put through a Litmus test.

 One of the members expressed that they were just handed the kiss of death.
 Distrust could be pulsed throughout the room.
-The realization sat in that they were not deemed, any longer, politically correct or worthy of any contribution.
-The question which comes to mind among members, is “Who are the gatekeepers?”.
-Glances were swiftly swapped from one individual to another in roundtable fashion, while the tension among the power players increased.
-Some of the members weren’t easily swayed by colorfully presented denials that they might actually have gone back to gatekeeping.
+The realization sat that they were not deemed, any longer, politically correct, or worthy of any contribution.
+The question which comes to mind among members is, “Who are the gatekeepers?”.
+Glances were swiftly swapped from one individual to another in a roundtable fashion, while the tension among the power players increased.
+Some of the members weren’t easily swayed by colorfully presented denials that they might have gone back to gatekeeping.

-Reluctancy sets in among some who have financially and emotionally invested and contributed their time, energy and trust to improve quality and performance within organizational structures.
+Reluctancy sets in among some persons, who financially and emotionally invested and contributed their time, energy, and trust to improve quality and performance within organizational structures.

 When practices are in question and are overlooked or not challenged inside the borders, that is when the dysfunction sets in.
 To circumvent and implement a strategy by the members is one way to enforce corrective measures and ethical behavior.
 To reduce any chance of oppression; insisting on equality at this basic level among all of the members, who signed up to improve their communities, would ensure respect among the group and enhance their interests in working collaboratively to wipe out discrimination.
 The first course of action might result in a decision to challenge the process with the support of peers, advisers or financial backers before they remove themselves from the process.
 When committee members question professional conduct, it might be time to challenge the platform.